 My Experience in the Sinharaja Rainforest

-I have to admit, whenever I go to rainforests or jungles, I am almost equally thrilled and frightened.
+Whenever I go to rainforests or jungles, I am almost equally thrilled and frightened.
 I want to see snakes, and simultaneously, I am afraid of seeing them.

 Conclusion

 If you are a fellow nature and outdoors lover visiting Sri Lanka, you will love the Sinharaja Rainforest.
-The hotels near the forest are good, the variety of wildlife is fantastic, the guides are knowledgeable, and most speak good English.

-I hope this travel guide helped plan your visit to the Sinharaja Forest.
+I hope this travel guide helped you plan your visit to the Sinharaja Forest.
 If you need further information, please leave a comment.

 You have nailed with details which I hardly find with any traveller and keep up the good work Thank you so much for this explanation